benc-uk/aks-samples/1b-ingress/readme.md

 - Ingress
 - External DNS
 - Liveness Probes
-- StatefulSets & Persistent Volumes

 Optional:
 - TLS certs for HTTPS (via Let's Encrypt)

-This stands up a demo microservices and SPA app called Smilr with three simple services in your cluster using Deployments, StatefulSets and Ingress for external access
+This stands up a demo microservices and SPA app called Smilr with three simple services in your cluster using Deployments and uses an Ingress for external access

 ![app diagram](https://smilr.benco.io/etc/kube-scenario-b.png)

-See the [main Smilr project](https://smilr.benco.io) and the [Smilr deployment docs](https://smilr.benco.io/kubernetes/#option-2---direct-deployment) for more details on what the app does and how it functions.
+See the [main Smilr project](https://smilr.benco.io) and the [Smilr deployment docs](https://smilr.benco.io/kubernetes/#scenario-b---advanced) for more details on what the app does and how it functions.

 ---

 # Prerequsites / Behind the scenes
 This scenario assumes you are using the *'HTTP application routing add-on'* enabled in your AKS cluster.
 This comes with a free public DNS Zone in Azure with an auto generated named ending in **.aksapp.io**

-If you have your own Ingress controller installed with either static DNS records or the [ExternalDNS](https://github.com/kubernetes-incubator/external-dns) extension setup, then they can be used instead, see section [Advanced](#advanced) below
+If you have your own Ingress controller installed with either static DNS records or the [ExternalDNS](https://github.com/kubernetes-incubator/external-dns) extension setup, then they can be used instead, see section below

 The *'HTTP application routing add-on'* will dynamically add and remove public DNS records for you based on the hosts you specify in your ingress rules, however it is too slow for most demos.
 It can be around 5 mins before the record is created and further time for the record to propagate through DNS, accessing the app URL before DNS is setup can result in cached results and further delay (10~15 mins)